 Thursday, September 10, 2015

-THE FRENCH REVOLUTION IS ALMOST PEACEFUL
+A FRENCH REVOLUTION THAT IS ALMOST PEACEFUL

-Some ferocity can't be left out...
+Taking the Bastille can't be left out...

 Taking the Bastille by Jean-Baptiste Lallemand, toward 1789 / zoom